(3 May 2026)

 5.3.
 Enabling the graphical user interface

-Let's install some basic programs, a graphical login screen (i.e., a desktop manager), and several desktop environments (this is all one line):
+Let's install some basic programs, a login screen (i.e., a desktop manager), and several desktop environments (this is all one line):

 We installed only desktop environments that are the stablest for Arch Linux.
 Enable the desktop manager:

-sudo systemctl enable lightdm
+sudo systemctl enable ly@tty1.service

 sudo reboot